optimdata/inuse-contrib/visualizations/README.md

 3. Why do I have a blank screen and nothing appears ?

 This can either have to do with an error in the data request or bad coding of the visualisation.
 To check if you are receiving data use the chrome tool as explain in 1.
-If it has to do with Vega, check all the field name's for any typo's and insure that nothing is missing.
+If it has to do with Vega, check all the field names for any typos and insure that nothing is missing.